 We’ve all seen those four extra digits at the end of a zip code, and many often wonder what their purpose is.
 In 1983, USPS introduced an additional four numbers at the end of zip codes in order to allow their systems to pinpoint exact delivery points.
 They called these extra four digits Zip+4.
 Theoretically, if USPS has a zip code and these four numbers, they won’t even need to know the full address to make an accurate delivery!
 That being said, we do not advocate omitting the address information and solely relying on Zip+4 just yet.
 The world isn’t quite ready for address-less addresses…although USPS may have something brewing in their top-secret labs.

 Here’s something to keep in mind: every address in the entire country has a unique Zip+4.
 Even yours.
 You simply can’t have the same Zip+4 with any other delivery point.
-For example, two PO Boxes in the same Post Office will have different Zip+4 codes.
+For example, two PO Boxes in the same Post Office will have different Zip+4 sequences.

 Don’t Forget the Zip Codes—Ever!

 If there’s one thing you take away from this article, it’s to never forget the zip code!
 Seriously.
 It could be a disaster.
 A letter or parcel without a zip code is highly likely to never reach its intended destination.
-This is because of how the US Postal Service’s automated systems process addresses.
+This is because of how the US Postal Service’s automated systems process residential addresses.

 Here’s what we mean: USPS’ systems “read” addresses from the bottom up.
 The first line their machines “see” is the city, state, and—you guessed it—the zip code.
 If any of this information is incorrect, the street address alone isn’t enough to solve the problem.
-Think about it…there’s probably a gazillion “1234 Main Street” locations across the country.
+Think about it… there are probably a gazillion “1234 Main Street” locations across the country.
 Without the correct zip code, USPS might not have any idea where a piece of mail or a package is supposed to go.
 In fact, they officially warn the public that letters and parcels “could be delayed or misrouted.”
 No one wants that…trust us.